kylpo/notes/web/Web-Suggestions.md

 Fork this doc into Web Considerations and Web Suggestions.
 Suggestion style is like `DO: ___`, `WHY: ___`, like a style guide

 # Feature Flags
+Google employs a Feature-guarded development, where they release apps with flags turned off.
+Then on server, they stagger them on and monitor for instabilities.

 ![https://css-tricks.com/ios-11-safari-feature-flags/](https://res.cloudinary.com/css-tricks/image/upload/c_scale,w_1000,f_auto,q_auto/v1506483761/Artboard-2_lldtij.jpg)

 - Build in a feature flag capability from the start.
 You'll eventually want it for A/B testing, staged releases, and potentially even a beta program.